talkpython/mastering-pycharm-course/your-turn/2-the-editor/readme.md

 Open the project called `bad_wizard` (same folder as this file).
 Creating a virtual environment in `bad_wizard` before opening it is encouraged but not technically required.

 There is a lot wrong with bad wizard, but don't mess with the warnings yet.
-Instead, on line 43 in file `program.py`, type
+Instead, on line 43 in the file `program.py`, type

     hero.